DM-Berger/kappa/notes/notes.md

 further.

-## Metric Evaluation
+## Metric Evaluation: Simulated

 No classifiers need actually be fit to examine the general behaviour of these metrics.
+That is, given a classifier $f$, repeated trainings and evaluations will yield a number of predictions on some test set $\symbfit{X}$ with correct labels

-Given a classifier $f$, repeated trainings and evaluations will yield a number of predictions on some test set with correct labels $\symbfit{y}$ shared across evaluations.
+$\symbfit{y}$ shared across evaluations.
 Across repeats, there will be a **maximum error set size** $s \in [0, 1]$ which is the largest proportion of test samples for which there is an erroneous prediction (i.e. at least $1 - s$ samples are always classified correctly).

 The maximum error set could be: